Bergman kernel asymptotics for singular metrics on punctured Riemann surfaces: Introduction

 \begin{Corollary} In the setting of Theorems \ref{T:mt1} or \ref{T:mt2}, there exists a constant $C_j>1$ such that if $\eta\in[0,1]$, $p>C_j$, and $x\in B(x_j,R_j)$ satisfies $\dist(x,x_j)>(C_j/p)^{\eta/\delta_j}$, then

 \end{Corollary}

 The paper is organized as follows.
 In Section \ref{S:prelim} we recall some facts about singular Hermitian metrics on holomorphic line bundles and the solution of the $\overline\partial$ equation.
 Section \ref{S:pfmt} is devoted to the proof of the main results announced in the Introduction.
-In Section \ref{S:appl} we apply these results to interesting metrics for which the parameters $\alpha$ and $\beta$ can be explicitly given (metrics with logarithmic, cuspidal and conical singularities).
+In Section \ref{S:appl} we apply these results to interesting metrics for which the parameters $\alpha_j$ and $\beta_j$ can be explicitly given (metrics with logarithmic, cuspidal and conical singularities).
+In Section \ref{S:rugby} we calculate the Bergman kernel of the Riemann sphere with two conical singularities and study its asymptotics near the singularities.

 \textbf{\textit{Acknowledgements.}} We would like to thank T. Can and P. Wiegmann for useful discussions.